 Metro Area Envirothon

-The 2019 current events national topic is "Agriculture and the Environment - Knowledge and Technology to feed the World."
+The 2020 current events national topic is "Water Resources Management - Local Control and Local Solutions."
 Senior High students are also required to give a 10-minute oral presentation related to the Current Events topic, to a panel of judges.
 Oral presentations are worth 30 points.

 The top 3 Senior High teams will advance to the Minnesota State Envirothon, where they will compete for the chance to represent Minnesota at the NCF Envirothon over the summer.
 If you are a teacher in the metro area, and would like to be a part of the Envirothon, please contact Felicia Brockoff at 952.466.5230, or you can register your team with the link below!

 - Metro Envirothon Team Registration Form